Logo

 Jimmy Connors ended his business relationship with Riordan later in 1975.

-Jimmy Connors played Newcombe in four tour events, with Newcombe winning the first two meetings on grass and Jimmy Connors winning the last two on hard courts.
+Jimmy Connors played Newcombe six matches listed on the ATP website, with Newcombe winning the first two meetings on grass and Jimmy Connors winning the last four on indoor carpet and hard courts.

-Jimmy Connors won all three meetings with Rod Laver in tour events.
+Jimmy Connors won all three meetings with Rod Laver in tour events, all when Laver was at least 37 years old.

 Head to head in major championship finals, they split their two meetings, Jimmy Connors winning the 1982 Wimbledon in five sets, and McEnroe winning the 1984 Wimbledon in straight sets.